AdamKoziak1/PhotoEditor/README.txt

 Description:
 This application allows users to choose an image and apply different filters.
-There are 9 filters in total.
+There are currently 9 filters.
 The image can then be saved as a copy.

 Installation:
 Required to install Python version 3 or above.
 Download and install from: https://www.python.org/downloads/windows After installation, add Python 3 to PATH

 Required to install Pillow.
 Download and install by typing python -m pip install Pillow into the command line.
 After Pillow is installed, type python -m pip install --upgrade pip to update pillow to the newest version.

 Make sure all photo editor files are in the same directory